ryan-m-may/MERNBook/README.md

-known bugs:
+known bugs to fix:

-            when a user enters a github username that doesn't exist, then that user's profile is loaded, the app crashes because it's looking for a nonexistant user.
+            1 - when a user enters a github username that doesn't exist, then that user's profile is loaded, the app crashes because it's looking for a nonexistant user. discovered on 2/22/2021

-            upon refresh of a page, app gets stuck on an eternal loading screen.
+            2 - upon refresh of a page, app gets stuck on an eternal loading screen.
 Might be because state isn't being updated?
+            discovered on 2/22/2021